Narcissists & Co.: 10 Tips to Set Boundaries for Toxic People

 If it is about the psychological effects, I offer therapeutic help for people suffering from narcissists and coaching for other issues.
 You can find the fees here.
 Please note the reduced fees for therapeutic assistance for people suffering from narcissistic abuse.

 Not all sufferers have the financial means to do this, I know.
 You can then at least use the comment function to exchange information with other sufferers.
 Sometimes I also answer questions there, occasionally even beyond that.
 I am aware of the suffering that can result from contact with narcissists.
 However, the day has only 24h, and therefore I ask for understanding for my procedures.
 I am aware of the suffering that often results from contact with narcissists.
 That is why I offer a free telephone consultation every first Monday of the month from 9:00 to 12:00 for initial impulses.
 Please use exclusively the telephone number +49 (0)30 864 213 65 for this purpose.
-Calls outside these hours and on other telephone numbers exclusively in the context of the professional support mentioned.
+Calls outside these hours and to other telephone numbers exclusively in the context of the professional support mentioned.

 So: Questions that may also interest other people, please ask in the comments.
 Some topics are of a more private nature and I offer professional support for them.
 Let's have a direct conversation about this.
 If you are interested in support, for organizational questions and appointments you can reach me personally best by e-mail (mail@karstennoack.de), conditionally also by phone +49 (0)30 864 213 65., mobile +49 (0)30 864 213 65.